‘Halloween Kills’ carves out $50.4 million at box office

 The 2018 “Halloween” was a massive hit that opened to $76.2 million and went on to gross north of $256 million against a $10 million budget.
 And there are plans for a third that will close out the modern Michael Myers trilogy.

+The opening weekend crowd for “Halloween Kills” was slightly more male (52%), and it was diverse (36% Caucasian, 34% Hispanic and 18% Black), according to exit polls.

+“Horror movies have been a mainstay of the box office throughout the pandemic,” said Paul Dergarabedian, Comscore’s senior media analyst.
+“Audiences just love seeing horror movies in a movie theater. … But this also isn’t just a horror movie, ‘Halloween’ is a huge brand, and this is 43 years in the making.”

 The James Bond film “No Time To Die” slid into second place in its second weekend in North America with $24.3 million, which is down only 56% from last weekend and brings its total to $99.5 million.
+Globally, “No Time to Die” has earned $447,521 million.

 Further down the charts is “The Last Duel,” Scott’s 14th century drama starring Matt Damon, Ben Affleck, Jodie Comer and Adam Driver, which has earned only an estimated $4.8 million from 3,065 locations despite positive reviews and an exclusive theatrical run.
 Distributed by the Walt Disney Co., “The Last Duel” was a title the company inherited in the deal with 20th Century Fox.

-Next week Warner Bros.’ big budget adaptation of “Dune” opens in theaters and on HBO Max, as does Disney’s “Ron’s Gone Wrong” and Wes Anderson’s “The French Dispatch.”
+Next week Warner Bros.’ big budget adaptation of “Dune” opens in North American theaters and on HBO Max, as does Disney’s “Ron’s Gone Wrong” and Wes Anderson’s “The French Dispatch.”

+“Every week we’re getting a lesson in the dynamics of this marketplace as related to the various release models,” said Dergarabedian. “’Halloween Kills’ is important because people could have just sat at home where the buy-in was modest.
+This is evidence of the power of the movie theater and its allure and appeal to the moviegoer.”

 Follow AP Film Writer Lindsey Bahr on Twitter: http://twitter.com/ldbahr